 The film set in England in 1938, just before the war.
-Cluny Brown (Jennifer Jones) is a wannabe plumber who doesnt know her place in society.
+Cluny Brown (Jennifer Jones) is a wannabe plumber who doesn’t know her place in society.
 She meets Adam Belinski (Charles Boyer), a mooching exiled professor, and they form a friendship.
 Both find themselves in a country estate, Cluny as a maid and Boyer invited as a guest of Andrew Carmel (Peter Lawford).
-Hilarity Ensues as Cluny tries to marry a boring pharmacist, Jonathan Wilson, which Adam tries to stop.
+Hilarity Ensues as Cluny makes plans to marry a boring pharmacist, Jonathan Wilson, a union which Adam tries to stop.

 The last completed film of Ernst Lubitsch, who died in 1947 aged only 55, during production of That Lady in Ermine.